MonkmanMH/UVic_BIDA302/course_outline/00_course-outline.md

 * There will be no "weekly assignment" introduced in week 5 and to hand in at Week 6, because you'll be working on your Capstone Project that week.

-* **Due date:** Each assignment is due at 23:59 (11:59 pm) on the Thursday following the class; late assignments will be accepted until 8:00 am Saturday following class.
+* **Due date:** Each assignment is due at 23:59 (11:59 pm) on the Thursday following the class; late assignments will be accepted until 8:00 am on Saturday, one hour prior to class.
 Anything later than that will not be accepted, as we will review the assignment during Saturday's class.

 ### Additional optional stretch assignments (marks: 0)